ryanspice/spice.js/README.md

  * [isometric][isometric]
 * [documentation][documentation]
  * [index.html][index.html]
- * [setting up your application][setting up your application]
+ * [setting up your application][#setting-up-your-application]
  * [further reading..](http://js.ryanspice.com/)

-##getting started
+## getting started

-__B__efore you start developing your App in SpiceJS, it is reccomended to have some knowledge of Object.create and Prototype javascript notation.
+<b>B</b>efore you start developing your App in SpiceJS, it is reccomended to have some knowledge of Object.create and Prototype javascript notation.

-__S__piceJS, designed heavily on the Canvas API, has support across most popular devices and browsers.
+<b>S</b>piceJS, designed heavily on the Canvas API, has support across most popular devices and browsers.
 Any device which supports Html5 and Html5 Hardware Accelleration will have a nice time.

-__T__he framework is designed on providing you the most efficient way to develop a cross platform, multi touch, and multi resolution application with ease.
+<b>T</b>he framework is designed on providing you the most efficient way to develop a cross platform, multi touch, and multi resolution application with ease.

-__P__rior to recent times developers had to rely on functions such as setTimeout(), however, up to date browsers can support a new feature called requestAnimationFrame() which can provide a high calculation of Frame Rate.
+<b>P</b>rior to recent times developers had to rely on functions such as setTimeout(), however, up to date browsers can support a new feature called requestAnimationFrame() which can provide a high calculation of Frame Rate.
 This allows developers to create extensive programs, and fully animated games.

 [```Hardware Acceleration```](http://en.wikipedia.org/wiki/Hardware_acceleration)
 [```Request Animation Frame```](https://developer.mozilla.org/en/docs/Web/API/window.requestAnimationFrame)

-### Initial Functions
+### essential functions

 ###### App.OnLoad